Python-Markdown/markdown/docs/extensions/api.md

 Tree processors manipulate the tree created by block processors.
 They can even create an entirely new ElementTree object.
 This is an excellent place for creating summaries, adding collected references, or last minute adjustments.

-A tree processor inherits from `markdown.treeprocessors.Treeprocessor`.
-Note it is `Treeprocessor` not `TreeProcessor`.
-A tree processor must implement a `run` method which takes a single argument `root`, the current `ElementTree`.
-It may return `None`, in which case the (possibly modified) `root` is used, or it may return an entirely new `ElementTree` object, which will replace the current tree.
-For efficiency, it is preferred to return `None` and modify the `root` in place.
+A tree processor must inherit from `markdown.treeprocessors.Treeprocessor` (note the capitalization).
+A tree processor must implement a `run` method which takes a single argument `root`.
+In most cases `root` would be an `xml.etree.ElementTree.Element` instance; however, in rare cases it could be some other type of ElementTree object.
+The `run` method may return `None`, in which case the (possibly modified) original `root` object is used, or it may return an entirely new `Element` object, which will replace the existing `root` object and all of its children.
+It is generally preferred to modify `root` in place and return `None`, which avoids creating multiple copies of the entire document tree in memory.

 For specifics on manipulating the ElementTree, see [Working with the ElementTree][workingwithetree] below.